top of page

 All Rights Reserved - Natanel (Nir) Saar - 2026

-Natanel’s assessment process is rooted in the art of palpation.
-By listening to the radial pulse and lightly touching the abdomen, he gains a clear "map" of your internal health.
+The assessment process for Constitutional Acupuncture is rooted in the fine art of palpation.
+By sensing your radial pulse and gently touching your abdomen, we gain a clear, real-time "map" of your internal health.

-By harmonizing your internal systems, the results of your treatment are not only more profound but also more sustainable, helping your body regulate itself long after you leave the clinic.
+By harmonizing your internal systems, the results of your treatment are not only more profound but also more sustainable, helping your body regulate and heal itself long after you leave the clinic.

 Natanel utilizes the specialized methodology of Japanese Acupuncture (Kiiko Style), which views the abdomen as a map of the body’s internal systems.
 In this practice, specific "reflex areas" on the abdomen correspond to different organs and functions.